| Administrative home | Pharmaceutical Chemistry |

 A. Executive Committee

-The Executive Committee shall consist of the director (and co-director, if applicable) of the program plus at least six faculty selected from the membership, and one student who has advanced to candidacy.
-The student member is nominated by the students and selected by the Executive Committee.
-All members have voting rights, including the student representative, unless the student does not participate in the discussion due to the nature of the item (see below).
+The Executive Committee shall consist of the co-directors of the program plus at least four faculty selected from the membership, and two students who have advanced to candidacy.
+The student members serve an advisor role and are nominated by the students and selected by the Executive Committee and serve a one year term.
+All faculty members have equal voting rights, including the student representative, but the students members do not have any voting rights.
 The faculty members of the Executive Committee shall be elected for a three-year term, which is renewable.

-Election of faculty members to the Executive Committee: All PSPG program faculty will be notified of openings on the Executive Committee and can submit nominations and self-nominations by e-mail to the Program Director or Co-Director, or the Program Manager.
+Election of faculty members to the Executive Committee: All PSPG program faculty will be notified of openings on the Executive Committee and can submit nominations and self-nominations by e-mail to the Program Co-Directors, or the Program Manager.
 Elections shall be conducted by a vote of the Executive Committee.

 The principal duties of the Executive Committee shall be to determine and implement policy for the good of the program, determine program membership, and to represent the interests of the program generally to various universities and other agencies.